Colloid: Hydrocolloids

 Hydrocolloids describe certain chemicals (mostly polysaccharides and proteins) that are colloidally dispersible in water.
-Thus becoming effectively "soluble" they change the rheology of water by raising the viscosity and/or inducing gelation.
+Thus becoming effectively "soluble", they change the rheology of water by raising the viscosity and/or inducing gelation.
 They may provide other interactive effects with other chemicals, in some cases synergistic, in others antagonistic.
-Using these attributes hydrocolloids are very useful chemicals since in many areas of technology from foods through pharmaceuticals, personal care and industrial applications, they can provide stabilization, destabilization and separation, gelation, flow control, crystallization control and numerous other effects.
-Apart from uses of the soluble forms some of the hydrocolloids have additional useful functionality in a dry form if after solubilization they have the water removed - as in the formation of films for breath strips or sausage casings or indeed, wound dressing fibers, some being more compatible with skin than others.
-There are many different types of hydrocolloids each with differences in structure function and utility that generally are best suited to particular application areas in the control of rheology and the physical modification of form and texture.
-Some hydrocolloids like starch and casein are useful foods as well as rheology modifiers, others have limited nutritive value, usually providing a source of fiber.
+Using these attributes, hydrocolloids are very useful chemicals since in many areas of technology – from foods through pharmaceuticals and personal-care products, to industrial applications – they can provide stabilization, destabilization and separation, gelation, flow control, crystallization control, and numerous other effects.
+Apart from uses of the soluble forms, some of hydrocolloids have additional functionality in a dry form if, after solubilization, they have the water removed – as in the formation breath-strip films, artificial sausage casings, and wound-dressing fibers (some being more compatible with skin than others).
+There are many different types of hydrocolloids, each with differences in structure, function, and utility; which is best suited to a particular application area may depend on the control of rheology and the physical modification of form and texture.
+Some hydrocolloids like corn starch and casein are useful foods, as well as rheology modifiers; others have some limited nutritional value, usually providing a source of dietary fiber.

-The term hydrocolloids also refers to a type of dressing designed to lock moisture in the skin and help the natural healing process of skin, in order to reduce scarring, itching and soreness.
+The term hydrocolloid may also refer to a type of wound dressing, designed to lock moisture in the skin and help the natural healing process of skin, to reduce scarring, itching, and soreness.

 Components

-Hydrocolloids contain some type of gel-forming agent, such as sodium carboxymethylcellulose (NaCMC) and gelatin.
-They are normally combined with some type of sealant, i.e. polyurethane in order to 'stick' to the skin.
+Hydrocolloids contain some type of gel-forming agent, such as sodium carboxymethylcellulose (NaCMC) or gelatin.
+They are normally combined with some type of sealant, e.g. polyurethane to stick to skin.

-Colloid compared with solution
+Compared with solution

 A colloid has a dispersed phase and a continuous phase, whereas in a solution, the solute and solvent constitute only one phase.
 A solute in a solution are individual molecules or ions, whereas colloidal particles are bigger.
 For example, in a solution of salt in water, the sodium chloride (NaCl) crystal dissolves, and the Na+ and Cl− ions are surrounded by water molecules.
 However, in a colloid such as milk, the colloidal particles are globules of fat, rather than individual fat molecules.
 Because colloid is multiple phases, it has very different properties compared to fully mixed, continuous solution.